brandlewco/jesserieser-hugo-cc/content/about/_index.md

   - _bookshop_name: about/media-row
     row_alignment: center
   - _bookshop_name: about/media-text
+    text: >-
-    text: "“I’ve worked with tons of photographers that can’t make something great out of nothing.
+      “I’ve worked with tons of photographers that can’t make something great out of nothing.
 You made gold from a blank canvas.
+Thank you.”
-Thank you.” -\__Devin Gillespie Creative Director, Wieden+Kennedy Portland_\n\n\n\n\n\"It’s no easy task to enter the world of contemporary art color photography, but you have successfully done so with your own unique voice.” _\\- Rob Schaefer Senior Acquisitions Editor, Princeton Architectural Press_\n\n\n\n\n“This shoot would not have been such a success without your attention to detail, hands-on approach, and upfront leg work.
-Thank you!”- _Kate Moore Senior Art Producer, Anomaly New York_\n\n\n\n\n“You are incapable of taking a normal picture.” - _Jen Lamping Lead Print Producer RPA Los Angeles_"
+      -&nbsp;*Devin Gillespie Creative Director, Wieden+Kennedy Portland*

+      "It’s no easy task to enter the world of contemporary art color photography, but you have successfully done so with your own unique voice.” *\- Rob Schaefer Senior Acquisitions Editor, Princeton Architectural Press*

+      “This shoot would not have been such a success without your attention to detail, hands-on approach, and upfront leg work.
+Thank you!”- *Kate Moore Senior Art Producer, Anomaly New York*

+      "When you hire a photographer, you're not just paying for the final product images; you're buying the experience of working with that person.
+      You're hiring a temporary teammate who's going to help you solve problems and deal with logistical challenges, and hopefully do it in a manner that makes the experience easier and hopefully, fun.
+As a one-man photo department, I need photographers who will take the reigns of the production and don't need much hand-holding.
+Jesse covers all those bases and more.
+Working with him is a pleasure.
+He just gets it, especially when it comes to editorial.
+Most of all, he rolls with the punches, adjusts on the fly, and never stops being a good collaborator.
+On top of that, you wind up having some fun chats in the process.
+I look forward to working with Jesse again soon." - *John Toolan Photography Director Field & Stream /&nbsp;Outdoor Life /&nbsp;Popular Science*

+      “Jesse has defined his own style in a way that sets him apart.
+His candy colors are delectable, his eye for composition so precise and the way he marries the perfect light to each situation is nothing short of masterful.
+      I know whenever we work together, he will return with engaging images that surpass the expectations of the assignment and encourage people to pause and&nbsp;*see*&nbsp;differently." - *Sarina Finkelstein* *** *** *Director of Photography \| Barron's & Penta*

+      “You are incapable of taking a normal picture.” - *Jen Lamping Lead Print Producer RPA Los Angeles*
     background_color: '#ff6a5a'
     background_image_toggle: false
     image: